 The Arkansas General Assembly is the legislative branch of the state government that established the laws.
 These laws are in place to protect employees against illegal treatment.
 Here is an overview of their most important laws:

 At-Will Employment Status.
 Arkansas is an at-will employment state.
 This means that an employer or employee can terminate the relationship at any time without advance notice or cause, as long as there is no agreement in place between the two parties.
 An employee working without an agreement entitling him or her to continued employment is known as an at-will employee.
 An at-will employee may be terminated by the employer without any legal liability as long as the termination does not violate a right to continued employment conferred by a federal or state statute or violate the public policy of the state of Arkansas.

 Criminal Background Inquires.
 Arkansas allows employers to conduct criminal background checks and pre-employment inquiries about certain arrest or conviction records.
 Employers are not allowed to access sealed or expunged records.

 Company Benefits.
 Arkansas’ company benefit laws establish how employers handle paydays, bereavement pay, payment upon separation of employment, recordkeeping, overtime, deductions, tips, wage garnishments, paid vacation, health insurance, workers’ compensation, jury duty, voting, sick pay, medical leave, and military leave.

 Drug Testing.
 Arkansas requires employers that implement a drug-free workplace program to provide notice and education to their employees.
 The employer must pay for the cost of the drug tests.

 Equal Opportunity Employer.
-Employers in Arkansas with nine or more employees must hire and retain employees without regard to race, religion, origin, gender, or disability.
+Employers in Little Rock and Arkansas with nine or more employees must hire and retain employees without regard to race, religion, origin, gender, or disability.

 Federal Labor Laws